-This management information circular (the "Circular") is provided in connection with the solicitation of proxies by management of Trisura Group Ltd. (the "Company" or "Trisura") for use at the annual meeting of shareholders (the "Shareholders") of the Company referred to in the Company's Notice of Annual Meeting of Shareholders and Availability of Circular dated April 12, 2024 (the "Notice") to be held on Monday, June 3, 2024 at 10:00 a.m.
+This management information circular (the "Circular") is provided in connection with the solicitation of proxies by management of Trisura Group Ltd. (the "Company" or "Trisura") for use at the annual and special meeting of shareholders (the "Shareholders") of the Company referred to in the Company's Notice of Annual and Special Meeting of Shareholders and Availability of Circular dated May 12, 2025 (the "Notice") to be held on Friday, June 27, 2025 at 10:00 a.m.
 (Toronto time) and at any adjournment(s) thereof (the "Meeting").